roblockwood/s700_infra/docs/FUNCTIONS.md

 **G-Code Impact**: Outputs formatted G-code block with optional N... sequence number

+**Sequence Number Logic**:
+- Maintains `lineCounter` to track lines since last sequence number increment
+- Increments `lineCounter` on each `writeBlock()` call when sequence numbers are enabled
+- Only increments `sequenceNumber` when `lineCounter >= linesPerSequenceIncrement` (42 lines)
+- Example: Lines 1-42 use N10, lines 43-84 use N15, lines 85-126 use N20, etc.

 **Called By**:
 - Nearly every function that outputs G-code